opentrillo/mobile/README.md

 # mobile
-Trillo developer mobile application for Android, iPhone and others.
+Trillo mobile application for Android, iPhone and others.